 Most of the major brokerages offer SEP-IRA retirement plans that can be opened online (with some additional paperwork).

-You’ll want to compare your options to make sure you find the right provider.
+You’ll want to compare your options to make sure you find the right financial institution.
 Some common considerations include whether the investment choices are made for you or if you get to pick your own portfolio, the annual fees, and user interface.
-A lot of this comes down to personal preference, so make sure to do your research to find a good fit.
+A lot of this comes down to personal preference, so make sure to do your research to find the best investment option for you.

 A SEP-IRA is simply a way for small business owners and/or the self-employed to save for retirement.
 These accounts have higher contribution limits and more robust tax-deduction potential (for the employer) than do most traditional retirement plans.